froz42/funcheck/README.md

 making each call fail one by one and check if the program doesn't crash and handle the errors.
 **This tool only works on Linux for now.**

+You can see the list of handled functions and how to add new ones here: [PROTECTIONS.md](https://github.com/tmatis/funcheck/blob/main/PROTECTIONS.md)

 ## Getting Started

 ### Run requirements